-The regulations covering management of the LGPS Pension Funds require the administering authority to prepare, maintain and publish a written Funding Strategy Statement.
+The local government Pension Scheme Regulations (LGPS) require the administering authority to prepare, maintain and publish a written Funding Strategy Statement.
+The FSS is prepared under guidance issued by the Chartered Institute of Public Finance and Accountancy (CIPFA).
 The Funding Strategy Statement was reviewed and noted in March 2024 as part of the 2023 Triennial Valuation process.
-Details of the Funding Strategy Statement are found in Note 17: Funding Arrangements, on page 49.
+Details of the Funding Strategy Statement are also found in Note 17: Funding Arrangements, on page 52.